Ariannebez/RestaurantApi/Documentation/docs/staff.md

 - **Content:**
     ```json
     {
     "message": "ID not valid.
-No such client with this ID."
+No such staff with this ID."
     }
     ```
     ```json
     {
-        "message": "Client Not Deleted"
+        "message": "Staff Not Deleted"
     }
     ```